-- AtomGroup instances can be linked to a Trajectory using Trajectory.link() method and linking status of an instance can be checked using Trajectory.isLinked() medhod. - Trajectory.setAtoms() method accepts AtomGroup and Selection instances and should be used to select a subset of atoms.
-This method will not link AtomGroup instance to the trajectory and also will not update the reference coordinates of the instance. - Trajectory.select() and Ensemble.select() methods are removed and their functions are overloaded to Trajectory.setAtoms() and Ensemble.setAtoms() methods, respectively. - Trajectory.getSelection() and Ensemble.getSelection() methods are removed, use Trajectory.getAtoms() and Ensemble.getAtoms() instead. - Trajectory reference coordinates must be changed using Trajectory.setCoords() method.
+- AtomGroup instances can be linked to a Trajectory using Trajectory.link() method and linking status of an instance can be checked using Trajectory.isLinked() method. - Trajectory.setAtoms() method accepts AtomGroup and Selection instances and should be used to select a subset of atoms.
+This method will not link AtomGroup instance to the trajectory and also will not update the reference coordinates of the instance. - Trajectory.select() and Ensemble.select() methods are removed and their functions are overloaded to Trajectory.setAtoms() and Ensemble.setAtoms() methods, respectively.